 Create instances

-To create a Load Balancer instance integrated to Ncloud Kubernetes Service, specify the service manifest type as Load Balancer and set the service.beta.kubernetes.io/ncloud-load-balancer-layer-type
+To create a Load Balancer instance integrated to Ncloud Kubernetes Service, specify the service manifest type as LoadBalancer and set the service.beta.kubernetes.io/ncloud-load-balancer-layer-type annotation as nplb or nlb.

-- nplb: a network proxy load balancer (NPLB) instance is created.
+- nplb: A network proxy load balancer (NPLB) instance is created.

-- nlb: a network load balancer (NLB) instance is created.
+- nlb: A network load balancer (NLB) instance is created.

-Set instance properties
+Configure instance properties

 You can set properties of an instance created through the service manifest's annotation.
-To set instance properties, see the following table and enter the metadata.annotations value when creating an instance:
+To set instance properties, see the following table and enter the metadata.annotations value when creating an instance.

-Annotation | Description | Note |
+| Annotation | Description | Note |

 service.beta.kubernetes.io/ncloud-load-balancer-layer-type |

-Load balancer network layer type setting
+Load balancer network layer type setting.

 |

-Default nplb |
+Default: nplb |

 service.beta.kubernetes.io/ncloud-load-balancer-size |

-Road balancer's load processing performance
+Load balancer's load processing performance.

 |